IlyaYakushevskiy/avalanche_sat/final_project_code/README.md

 - Strong performance on avalanche detection despite class imbalance
 - Advanced error analysis using both SHAP and LIME
 - Careful splitting to avoid data leakage and overfitting
+- Careful about multicollinearity
+- Proposing approaches for Explainable AI and Active learning

 ## Known Limitations
 - Random splitting may allow indirect post-avalanche patterns to influence training